Jayakumar03/ThreeHundredDaysOfCode-FE/README.md

 # Getting Started with frontend

-This project hosts the code for the frontend for [ThreeHundredDaysOfCode Challenge](https://www.threehundreddaysofcode.com/). <br />
+This project hosts the code for the frontend for [ThreeHundredDaysOfCode Challenge](https://www.threehundreddaysofcode.com/).
-The backend code for the server is hosted [here](https://github.com/ravitandon90/ThreeHundredDaysOfCode-BE) <br />.
+The backend code for the server is hosted [here](https://github.com/ravitandon90/ThreeHundredDaysOfCode-BE). <br />

+## Downloading The Code

+### `git clone git@github.com:ravitandon90/ThreeHundredDaysOfCode-FE.git`

+The abovementioned command will download the code from github repository.

+## Prequisites
+Before you begin install the following applications:

+### Git v2.35+
+### Node v14+
+### NPM v6.4+

+## Install all the dependencies

+### `cd ThreeHundredDaysOfCode-FE`
+### `npm install`

+## Available Environments

+There are primarily two environments for the frontend code development:

+### Dev
+    This is the local environment on which most of the development is done.
+    The configuration for the development environment is present in the file `.env`.

+### Production
+    This is the production environment that powers the website.
+    The configuration for the production environment is present in the file `.env.production`.

 ## Available Scripts